-In country like India where idea of housing range from small 1 room apartment to multi billion rupee houses, a new term called affordable housing is gaining prominence.
+In country like India where idea of housing to buy apartment to multi billion rupee houses, a new term called affordable housing is gaining prominence.
 This will be swinging in the fortune of real estate industry in India in a positive path.
 Affordable housing development will also be a driving factor of the Indian Economy.
 Experts predict over a 30% growth in realty sector because of new affordable segment projects.

 Eight major cities of India has seen a significant rise in affordable housing projects, says the real estate consultancy Knight Frank India.
 Between January ’17 and June’17 around 71% percent of projects launched are of budget Rs.
 50 lakhs and below.
 There is a sizeable 52% surge on affordable housing launch percentage when compared to year 2016 same period.